at-pyrix/pyrix/README.md

 </p>

 ### **4. Categorization of Articles 🏷️**
 This is done manually upon the creation of an article.
-Helps in the navigating the site much faster.
+Helps in navigating the site much faster.
 It's specially handy if you've got a bunch of stuff on here.

 <p align="center">
   <img src="https://raw.githubusercontent.com/at-pyrix/pyrix/master/static/img/thumbnails/two.jpeg" width=500/>